Petco removes shock collars from stores

-SAN FRANCISCO (KGO) -- Shock collars at Petco are about to become a thing of the past.
+SAN FRANCISCO -- Shock collars at Petco are about to become a thing of the past.

 The company has chosen to pull them in store and online.